 - 2024: Second, more detailed, bridge location and feasibility study (planned)

 How can I be involved?

 - Share your hopes, concerns, ideas, and questions about the project with city staff.
 We are interested in hearing from community members, especially those adjacent to Beltline!
 Email Catherine Rohan at email@example.com.

 - Sign up for emailed project updates by contacting Catherine Rohan at firstname.lastname@example.org, we’ll let you know when there are in person and virtual events to learn about the project and provide input!

 Where would a future bridge be located?

 We don’t yet know exactly where a future bicycle and pedestrian bridge might go.
 The northern side of the bridge would likely connect to Ruby Avenue between Leyton Lane and Lenore Loop.
-The southern side of the bridge would likely connect to either Skipper Avenue, Sterling Court, or Sterling Drive.
+The southern side of the bridge would likely connect to either Skipper Avenue, Grove Street, Sterling Court, or Sterling Drive.

 What are the next steps?

 The city has planned a second, more detailed, bridge location and feasibility study to take place in 2024.
 What we learn from the second study will help inform what happens next.
 In the meantime, the city is applying for grants to build the bicycle and pedestrian bridge.

 Eugene has received funding from the Federal Highway Administration to conduct a bridge location and feasibility study, described above.
 Money for this study was set aside in 2021, during an update to Central Lane Metropolitan Planning Organization’s fiscal year 2021-2024 Metropolitan Transportation Improvement Program.